 Holistic medicine and alternative modalities have become much more available over the last 25 years witnessed by the boom in yoga classes, energy workers, naturopathic physicians and massage therapists in every community.
 In general, Holistic Medicine is an attitudinal approach to healing.
 It looks at each case, be it an accident or disease, as a total experience of the individual – physically, mentally, emotionally, and spiritually.
 In most cases in modern medicine the injury or illness is segregated and only the affected area is treated.
 Holistic means greater than the sum of its parts.
 In a holistic approach to healing the focus is on the whole person not on the disease or injury.

 Frank Barnako is a seasonal resident of Wiscasset at Clarks Point on the Sheepscot River.
 His career in journalism included on air and news director positions with CBS and NBC Radio and TV stations.
-He was a pioneer in the Internet, helping to create and co-founding MarketWatch.com where he developed a 200-station radio network and wrote daily columns focused on the stock market, business news, and technology.
+He was a pioneer in the Internet, helping to create and co-found MarketWatch.com where he also developed a 200-station radio network and wrote daily columns focused on the stock market, business news, and technology.
 Barnako describes himself as “an aspiring photographer,” whose work can be seen at frankbarnako.com<http://frankbarnako.com>.
 He is a member of the town’s Investment Advisory Committee.
 Email him at email@example.com.

 Sarah Ruef-Lindquist, JD, CTFA